 - Entries must contain nothing libellous, unlawful, defamatory, or anything ABR may deem to be inappropriate (general vulgar language is permitted).

 - Essays entered but not publicly shortlisted, longlisted or commended in past Calibre Essay Prizes may be re-entered.

 - Translations are not eligible.

 - If entrants subsequently withdraw their entries, the entry fee will not be refunded.

 - The winner and runner-up may be required to take part in events and media activities.

-- The prize money also covers publication online and the print edition.
+- The prize money also covers publication online and in the print edition.